PocketfulvAir/EECS3481-Course-Project/README.md

 As for the AES:

-           I (Mykola) made a mistake in  their dicription so:
+           I (Mykola) made a mistake in  their description so:

 AES/CTR: ProcessFile

-AES: encryption, decrytion
+AES3481: encryption, decrytion